I'm Surprised Offensive Behavior To Women In Football Has Been Taken Seriously (For Once)

 In an interview with Piers Morgan on TalkTV this September before his suspension was announced, Rubiales said his intentions were “noble, enthusiastic, 100% non sexual” and insisted that the kiss was “a mutual act” born out of being “emotional”.

-But Fifa are clear — what happened was that a man in a position of power assaulted a woman soccer player in her place of work.
+But Fifa is clear — what happened was that a man in a position of power assaulted a woman soccer player in her place of work.
 There is no reasonable excuse for that.

 It shouldn’t be shocking that there has been a good outcome for Hermoso here, but it is.
 We still live in a time where women who speak out about consent and assault are demonised and discredited.